day8/re-frame/README.md

 "McCoy, you trouble maker, why even mention an OO pattern? re-frame is a **functional framework**."

-Being a functional framework, it is about data, and the (pure) functions which transform that data.
+Being a functional framework, it is about data, and the functions which transform that data.

 ### It is a loop